StateSmith/tutorial-3/lesson-1/README.md

 ss.cli run -h
 ```

-If you don't have the `ss.cli` binary in your PATH, you will need to run the following command instead to access the ss.cli binary in the tutorial root directory:
+If you don't have the `ss.cli` binary in your PATH, you may need to adjust the command something like below (assuming the binary is in the parent directory).

 ```sh
 ../ss.cli run -h